 - They don’t achieve the result they wanted after their first transplant

 - They develop a scar in a region from trauma or surgery and would like to conceal the area with a hair transplant

 - As part of a planned 2-3 stage process for their hair transplant if they are very bald

 As hair loss is the main reason most people choose to have a hair transplant, many patients are understandably concerned that their hair loss may come back or continue.
 A good surgeon will be able to advise you on when is the best time to have a hair transplant, including how fast the hair loss is occurring, and whether you may need to delay having a hair transplant.
 There are in fact better times than others to have a hair transplant which your surgeon will discuss with you during your consultation.

 When you have your first FUE transplant, your care team will be able to recommend non-surgical hair loss treatments like Minoxidil and Finasteride that help combat any further hair loss and maintain a more consistent look.

 Second hair transplant surgery

 A second hair transplant can be a viable option for some patients, especially those who are experiencing continuous hair loss even after the first transplant.
-However, a span of 3-10 years should pass before a second one becomes necessary.
-In extreme cases, a second one may be needed sooner.
-If so, we recommend waiting at least 12 months in between procedures to let the initial results from the first hair transplant show.
+However, a span of 3-10 years should pass before a second one becomes necessary (if not planned already).
+If patients require a second hair transplant, we recommend waiting at least 12 months in between procedures to let the initial results from the first hair transplant show.

 Will a second hair transplant leave scars?

-Like all hair transplant procedures, scarring is a common side effect.
-However, FUE is the least invasive procedure and therefore only leaves minimal hair transplant scars.
-This is because hair follicles are carefully extracted from the donor area and then transferred to the target location.
+Like all hair transplant procedures, scarring will always happen after surgery.
+However, FUE is the least invasive procedure and therefore only leaves minimal “dot-like” hair transplant scars.

 The results speak for themselves as patients experience minimal visible scarring after a week or so.
 Once the scalp is fully healed, scarring should appear minimal.